Top-rated local movers that handle Philadelphia to Port St. Lucie moves

 - Port St. Lucie’s population is about 87% less than Philadelphia.

-- Port St. Lucie's public transportation has a score of 1 out of 10 versus Philadelphia's higher score of 9.
+- Port St. Lucie’s public transportation score of 1 out of 10 is lower than Philadelphia’s score of 9.

 - Port St. Lucie is less walkable than Philadelphia with a score of 13 out of 100 vs Philadelphia’s 75 out of 100.

-- Port St. Lucie has a bike-friendliness score 36 out of 100, which means it isn't as accessible to and safe for cyclists as Philadelphia, which has a score of 67 out of 100.
+- Port St. Lucie has a bike-friendliness score of 36 out of 100, which means it isn’t as accessible or safe for cyclists as Philadelphia, which has a score of 67.

 - Port St. Lucie’s crime rate is lower than Philadelphia with a score of 35.03 compared to Philadelphia’s 66.09.
 This means that Port St. Lucie neighborhoods are safer than 35.03% of all U.S. neighborhoods, and Philadelphia neighborhoods are safer than 66.09%.